lonelycode/tyk-io-site-content/v1.8/plugins/middleware-scripting.md

 #### The `session` object

-Tyk uses an internal sesison representation to handle the quota, rate limits, and access allowances of a specific key.
+Tyk uses an internal session representation to handle the quota, rate limits, and access allowances of a specific key.
 This data can be made available to
-POST-processing middleware for processing. the sesison object itslef cannot be edited, as it is crucial to the correct functioning of Tyk.
+POST-processing middleware for processing. the session object itself cannot be edited, as it is crucial to the correct functioning of Tyk.

-In order for middleware to be able to transfer data between each other, the session object makes availale a `meta_data` key/value field that is written back to the session store (and can be retrieved mby the middleware down the line) - this data is permanent, and can also be retreived by the REST API from outside of Tyk using the `/ty/keys/` method.
+In order for middleware to be able to transfer data between each other, the session object makes available a `meta_data` key/value field that is written back to the session store (and can be retrieved by the middleware down the line) - this data is permanent, and can also be retrieved by the REST API from outside of Tyk using the `/ty/keys/` method.

 The session object has the same representation as the one used by the API: